 Is the TEACH Grant worth it?

-Each individual needs to consider carefully if the service obligation attached to the TEACH Grant makes the $4,000 in financial assistance worth it to them.
-If they don’t want to live or teach in an area that services low-income students, they may find this program isn’t a good fit.
+Each individual needs to consider carefully whether the service obligation attached to the Teacher Education Assistance for College and Higher Education (TEACH) Grant makes the $3,772 in financial assistance worth it to them.
+If you don’t want to live or teach in an area that serves low-income students, you may find this program isn’t a good fit.

 Do you have to pay back a TEACH Grant?

-Recipients may have to pay back their TEACH Grant if they don’t meet the full requirements of their service obligation.
-If a recipient failed to meet these obligations, the grant funds they received through this program would be converted to Direct Unsubsidized Loans that have to be repaid in full with interest charges.
+Recipients may have to pay back their Teacher Education Assistance for College and Higher Education (TEACH) Grants if they don’t meet the full requirements of their service obligation.
+If a recipient fails to meet these obligations, the grant funds they received through the program will be converted to Direct Unsubsidized Loans, which must be repaid in full with interest.

 What does TEACH Grant stand for?

-The acronym TEACH of TEACH Grant stands for Teacher Education Assistance for College and Higher Education (TEACH).
+The acronym TEACH stands for Teacher Education Assistance for College and Higher Education.
+The grant is a form of federal financial aid for those pursuing a career in teaching.

 Photo credit: iStock/Marcus Chung